 - Head over to Download Region > Here you’ll need to select another region except your current one.

 - Once selected, make sure to close the Steam client and reopen it to apply changes.

 - You can now try downloading or updating Steam games.

 2. Flush DNS

-Sometimes it may happen that the internet settings and the IP configuration have some issues with the cache or temporary glitches on the Windows system.
+Sometimes the internet settings and the IP configuration may have issues with the cache or temporary glitches on the Windows system.
 Therefore, clearing the DNS cache may help you a lot.
 To do that:

 - Press the Windows key to open up the Start menu.

 - Now, type cmd and right-click on Command Prompt.

 - If prompted by UAC, click on Yes to allow the admin privilege.

 - Then type the following command and hit Enter to execute it: